Set Current Location

 For over 100 years, Fouquet's has been a landmark of the Champs-Élysées, patronized by confirmed celebrities and political figures along with a discerning public.
 Remodeled and purchased by the Barrière group, proprietors of the palatial Hôtel Fouquet's Barrière next door, Fouquet's continues to offer traditional French cuisine and a high-end experience steeped in cultural history.

 Omnipresent in the tabloids, one of the most talented French chefs, Pierre Gagnaire, is highly acclaimed by international food critics.
-His Paris restaurant (he also opened one in New York and in Tokyo) was awarded a third star by Michelin in 2007 and ranked third best restaurant in the world by British magazine Restaurant, calling its chef "France's Genial Culinary Magician."
+His Paris restaurant was awarded the third star by Michelin in 2007 and ranked third best restaurant in the world by British magazine Restaurant, calling its chef "France's Genial Culinary Magician."
 If haute cuisine is an art, Pierre Gagnaire is a virtuoso.
-Accommodating the most exquisite ingredients with the most surprising flavors in unexpected combinations, the chef delivers on his promising menu.
+Offering the most charming french fine dining experience, the chef is known to play with the most exquisite ingredients to bring out surprising flavors.
+All in all, the chef delivers on his promising menu and meticulously designed wine collection.
 Call or see the website for more information or to make a reservation.